Iron and Steel

 Iron is the second most abundant metal in the Earth’s crust, and its alloys (steels) were the sinews of the industrial powers of 1941.
 Steels can be manufactured with a wide range of properties using abundant iron ore, coal, and limestone and less abundant alloying metals such as manganese, nickel, chromium, tungsten, and molybdenum.

-Iron is obtained from its ore by heating a mixture of iron ore, coal, and limestone to high temperatures while forcing air through the mixture.
-The coal is oxidized to carbon monoxide, which combines with the oxygen in iron ore (which is mostly a mixture of iron oxides) to produce carbon dioxide and iron metal.
+Iron is obtained from its ore by heating a mixture of iron ore, coke, and limestone to high temperatures in a blast furnace while forcing air through the mixture.
+The coke is oxidized to carbon monoxide, which combines with the oxygen in iron ore (which is mostly a mixture of iron oxides) to produce carbon dioxide and iron metal.
 The limestone combines with impurities in the iron, particularly silicon and phosphorus, to form a slag that separates from the liquid iron and can be easily removed.

 The iron produced in this process, known as “pig iron”, still has substantial impurities, primarily silicon and carbon.
 These make the iron hard and resistant to corrosion, but also brittle and unworkable.
 Further refining removes some of the silicon and carbon to make various grades of carbon steel.
 Steels with little carbon, known as mild steels, are tough, ductile, and easily worked, but lack hardness and durability.
 High-carbon steels are very hard, but must be carefully treated to give them acceptable workability and toughness.
 Medium steels strike a balance between hardness and workability and make up most structural steel.
 Iron with the highest carbon content is so unworkable that it must be cast rather than machined; cast iron is extremely hard and durable, but so brittle that it is used only where resistance to wearing or blows is paramount.